circle

 10.15am - 12.15pm

 Come and join in with Ceilidh Dancing.
-If you have an instrument and would like to join in with the Band, or if you have experience of Calling and would like to Call a dance.
+We'd also love you to join if you have an instrument and would like to join in with the Band, or if you have experience of Calling and would like to Call a dance.

 No need to book